Robert Minor: Communist

-Upon his return to the America in 1920, Minor immediately joined the underground American Communist Party.
+Upon his return to the United States in 1920, Minor immediately joined the underground American Communist Party.
 Minor was a supporter of the United Communist Party in the convoluted factional struggle of the day, joining the newly unified Communist Party of America (CPA) along with the rest of his organization when the UCP merged with the old CPA in the spring of 1921.

 After the merger of the UCP with the old CPA in May 1921, Minor, using his underground pseudonym of "Ballister", was sent to Soviet Russia as the representative of the newly unified party to the Executive Committee of the Communist International (ECCI).
 Minor was also a delegate of the CPA to the 3rd World Congress of the Comintern, held in Moscow in June 1921.
 While there, he met Lenin for a second time.
 Minor was recalled to America by the CPA in November 1921, replaced as American "Rep" to the Comintern by L. E. Katterfeld.

 Minor was coopted to the governing Central Executive Committee of the CPA on April 24, 1922, by decision of the CEC itself.
 He was re-elected in his own right at the ill-fated August 1922 convention held on the shores of Lake Michigan just outside the tiny Michigan town of Bridgman.
 This convention was raided by local and Michigan state authorities, acting in concert with the Bureau of Investigation of the U.S. Department of Justice, who had an undercover agent sitting as a delegate.
 Wanted by the police, Minor surrendered with 9 others on March 10, 1923, and was released shortly thereafter on $1,000 bond.
 He was never tried for this alleged violation of the Michigan criminal syndicalism law.

 From 1923 to 1924, Minor sat on the Executive Committee of the Friends of Soviet Russia, the American affiliate of the Comintern's Workers International Relief organization.
 He was also elected to the governing Central Executive Committee of the CPA's "legal" political offshoot, the Workers Party of America, elected by the conventions of that organization in 1922 and 1923.
 He was returned to ECCI in 1926 at the time of the 7th Enlarged Plenum of ECCI and was elected to the ECCI's inner circle, the Presidium, using the party-name "Duncan."
 Minor was also elected as an alternate to the Comintern's Budget Commission.